Classical and Quantum Mechanics via Lie algebras: Local, microlocal, and quantum equilibrium

 \section{Local, microlocal, and quantum equilibrium}

-As we have seen in Section \ref{s.detail}, when descriptions on several levels are justified empirically, they differ significantly only in quantities which are negligible in the more detailed models, or by terms which are not observable in principle.
-Thus, the global equilibrium description is adequate at some resolution if and only if only small nonequilibrium forces are present, and a more detailed local equilibrium description will (apart from variations of the Gibbs paradox which should be cured on the more detailed level) agree with the global equilibrium description to the accuracy within which the differences in the corresponding approximations to the entropy, as measured by the relative entropy \gzit{4-5}, are negligible.
+\at{reorder the first 5 pars.} As we have seen in Section \ref{s.detail}, when descriptions on several levels are justified empirically, they differ significantly only in quantities that are negligible in the more detailed models and vanish in the coarser models, or by terms that are not observable in principle. \at{phrase this more precisely!} We now apply the above considerations to various levels of equilibrium descriptions.

+A global equilibrium description is adequate at some resolution if and only if only the nonequilibrium forces present in the finer description are small, and a more detailed local equilibrium description will (apart from variations of the Gibbs paradox, which should be cured on the more detailed level) agree with the global equilibrium description to the accuracy within which the differences in the corresponding approximations to the entropy, as measured by the relative entropy \gzit{4-5}, are negligible.
 Of course, if the relative entropy of a thermal state relative to the true Gibbs state is large then the thermal state cannot be regarded as a faithful description of the true state of the system, and the thermal model is inadequate.

-In statistical mechanics proper (where the microscopic dynamics is given), the relevant extensive quantities are those whose values vary slowly enough to be macroscopically observable at a given spatial or temporal resolution (cf. \sca{Balian} \cite{Bal2}).
-Which ones must be included is a difficult mathematical problem which has been solved only in simple situations (such as monatomic gases) where a weak coupling limit applies.
+In statistical mechanics, where the microscopic dynamics is given, the relevant extensive quantities are those whose values vary slowly enough to be macroscopically observable at a given spatial or temporal resolution (cf. \sca{Balian} \cite{Bal2}).
+Which ones must be included is a difficult mathematical problem that has been solved only in simple situations (such as monatomic gases) where a weak coupling limit applies.
 In more general situations, the selection is currently based on phenomenological consideration, without any formal mathematical support.